 Thinking of getting your first Armani piece?
 If so, here’s a guide on the difference between Armani vs Armani Exchange.

-The Armani group is one of the most popular luxury fashion brands in the market, in competition with other famous brand names like Ralph Lauren and Marc Jacobs.
+The Armani group is one of the most popular luxury fashion brands in the market, in competition with other famous brand names like Ralph Lauren, Hugo Boss and Versace.

-This prestigious Italian fashion house has made a mark on the fashion industry, and while it is iconic and famous, there is still much confusion between the Giorgio Armani brand, Emporio Armani brand and Armani Exchange, which is a sub-label of Armani.
+This prestigious Italian fashion house has made a mark on the fashion industry, and while it is iconic and famous, there is still much confusion between the Giorgio Armani brand, Emporio Armani brand and Armani Exchange.
+So, we’re here to help!

 Armani has many different sub-labels under its brand, with the main lines being:

-- Giorgio Armani: The most expensive line with sleek and sophisticated designs fit for the office
+- Giorgio Armani: This is the luxury brand’s premium line with sleek and sophisticated designs fit for the office

-- Emporio Armani which targets a younger demographic for a more affordable price, and carries both sleek and casual styles similar to Giorgio Armani.
+- Emporio Armani: Armani’s luxury sub-label which targets a younger audience for a more affordable price, and carries both sleek and casual styles similar to Giorgio Armani.
 (It’s said that Emporio Armani is meant to be a “gateway” for new consumers to get familiar with Giorgio Armani’s designs at a cheaper price.)

 - Armani Exchange: Meant for street fashion lovers and offers the most affordable prices.